-2022 was an eventful year for cybersecurity teams as cyberattacks increased by 38% compared to 2021.
-In response, cyber insurance requirements increased across the board, with some businesses seeing premiums nearly double to attain and retain coverage.
+2022 was an eventful year for cybersecurity teams as cyberattacks increased by 38%.
+In Q1 2023, global weekly attacks rose by 7% versus the same quarter last year.
+In response, cyber insurers are becoming stricter with their cybersecurity requirements, and some businesses are seeing premiums nearly double to attain and retain coverage.

-According to one IBM report, ransomware was the most common attack vector in 2022, which grew 41% in the last year.
+According to one IBM report, ransomware was the most common attack vector in 2022, which grew by 41%.
 Additionally, ransomware attacks are costing organizations an average of $4.54M and taking nearly two months (49 days) longer to spot and contain than other attack vectors.
-These changes require organizations to implement new security measures to mitigate cyber risks.
+These changes require organizations to implement new security measures to mitigate and manage cyber risks.

 Cyber Insurance Requirements & Considerations

 Depending on your organizational needs, you may find a request for many of the items below within a cyber insurance policy document.
 Refer to this list when seeking to attain or retain cyber insurance, along with guidance to prepare your organization's budget.